MileHacker Logo

 Kolonia: The Capital

 The island's capital, Kolonia, is located on the northern coast.
-Kolonia serves as the administrative and commercial hub, containing the main port and the international airport.
+Kolonia serves as the administrative and commercial hub, containing the main port and the global airport.
 Beyond Kolonia, a circumferential road loops all over the island, linking various villages, agricultural lands, and access points to natural attractions.
 The island'the island's interior remains largely undeveloped, covered by a dense cloud forest that serves as a watershed.
 This central forest is protected, aiding Pohnpei's unique flora and fauna.

 Pohnpei's Location